kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h3><b>The line dividing front end web developer jobs and a back end ones is getting smaller</b></h3>
 <p>Some FE job openings I saw listed JavaScript and CSS as requires skills, as well as Python, Java, and .NET.</p>

-<p>Technically, Python, Java and .NET aren't "back end languages", they've just always been closer to the back end than JavaScript.
-Maybe "front end" now means "anything that doesn't require building an SQL database."</p>
+<p>Technically, Python, Java and .NET aren't "back end languages", they've just always interacted with the back end more than JS has.
+Maybe the term "front end" now means "anything that doesn't require building an SQL database."</p>

 <p>I dunno: maybe the listings of Python, Java and .NET in these skillsets were typos.
 But they were there so it's something to keep in mind as you build your skillset...especially when discussing Python.</p>